-Applicants will submit the project's goals, objectives, deliverables, and timelines in the JustGrants web-based form.
-See the OJP Grant Application Resource Guide for additional information.
+The applicant will submit the project's goals, objectives, deliverables and timelines in the JustGrants Web-based form.

 Budget and Associated Documentation

 Budget Worksheet and Budget Narrative (Web-based Form)

 The applicant will complete the JustGrants web-based budget form.
 See the OJP Grant Application Resource Guide for additional information.